10+ Negative Constructive Feedback Examples to Use at Work

 • Give specific, concrete examples of how the person can improve.
 Use positive reinforcement for feedback by saying “great job” or “thank you” when giving feedback.
 This shows the person that you are positive and appreciative of their efforts.

-How to test your constructive feedback skills?
+How to test your Constructive Feedback Skills?

 Constructive feedback is essential for managers who want to see their teams win.
 Not only does it allow everyone to improve, but it also helps the manager guide their team into a growth mindset.
 To ensure you are prepared to do the right job for your team, take the free Constructive Feedback self-assessment from Risely!
 Risely’s free Constructive Feedback self-assessment for managers identifies the strong and weak parts of your skills to equip you for growth.
 After taking the assessment, you can see areas that limit your potential and improve your constructive feedback skills with real-time support from Risely at a leisurely pace.